-For 2013, the Compensation Committee and the Board of Directors approved the following performance goals:
+For 2016, the Compensation Committee and our board of directors approved the following performance goals:

+- Obtain results in the aldoxorubicin Phase 3 STS pivotal clinical trial; - Complete enrollment in the Phase 2 SCLC clinical trial; - Complete and report data from two Phase 1b combination studies; - Publish results of the Phase 2 Kaposi's sarcoma study; - Identify an in vivo proof of concept for one new drug candidate, focusing on high potency compounds in the pre-clinical laboratory in Freiburg, Germany; - Completion of drug substance, drug product and diluent Registration batches for aldoxorubicin; and - Raise additional capital.

-- Complete the aldoxorubicin Phase 2b STS clinical trial and the aldoxorubicin Phase 1 pharmacokinetics clinical trial; - Initiate the aldoxorubicin Phase 3 STS clinical trial, and obtain FDA approval of an SPA for that study; - Complete enrollment of the tamibarotene Phase 2b clinical trial in non-small-cell lung cancer trail; - Raise additional capital. - For 2013, the Compensation Committee determined that, with the exception of the completion of enrollment of the tamibarotene Phase 2b clinical trial (which was discontinued due to a failure to show efficacy), each of the corporate goals had either been achieved, or substantial progress towards achievement had been made, and noted the particular contributions of executive officers to the achievement of those goals.
+For 2016, the Compensation Committee determined that, with the the exception of the completion of registration batches for aldoxorubicin (for which the timeline was extended), each of the corporate goals had either been achieved, or substantial progress towards achievement had been made, and noted the particular contributions of executive officers to the achievement of those goals.